WeiZedInc/algebra-group-project/AlgebraAPI/finite-field/README.md

-## This document is written to help students organise their work throgh group project for universal algebra class
+## This document is written to help students organise their work throgh group project
 ### Code commiting, review and pushing
 1) Code commits via git should follow [this](https://waitng-for-zhereb-respond.com/) rules
 2) Each new feature must be followed by set of tests.
 How to design test you can find bellow